playbuzz/webpack-minimal-svgstore-loader/README.md

-# Minimal SVG Loader for Webpack
+# Minimal SVGstore Loader for Webpack
 A Webpack loader that works together with [Minimal SVGstore Plugin](https://github.com/playbuzz/webpack-minimal-svgstore-plugin).
 It allows you to combine multiple SVG files into one, using `<symbol>` elements which you may `<use>` in your markup.